Work and Travel in the U.S.

 6. Monthly rent should be no more than 33% of a participant’s monthly gross income.

-*The above is subject to change based on regulatory updates from the Department of State and changes to internal Greenheart Exchange policies.
+*The above is subject to change based on regulatory updates from the U.S. Department of State and changes to internal Greenheart Exchange policies.

 If you have any questions, please contact your Greenheart contact toll-free at: 1-866-684-9675.